A Day in the Life of a TapSnap Franchisee

 Every morning at 7:00 AM, Brian Pisor wakes up to the happy faces of his wife, Wendy, and dog, George.
 After getting up, he makes a quick and healthy breakfast, takes his vitamins, and tries to meditate for at least 20 minutes before starting his day.
-Brian has been the owner of TapSnap 1062 in Greenville, South Carolina for about two and a half years, and he’s been working hard to grow a team of photo entertainment specialists to service corporate, social, musical, and sporting events in his area over that time.
-Having started as a part-time franchisee, while keeping his day job, Brian’s hard work has paid off, as he’s been operating TapSnap full-time now for the last six months.
+Having started as a part-time franchisee, while keeping his day job, Brian’s hard work has paid off, as he’s been operating TapSnap full-time now since 2015.
+Brian started his franchise in 2013 and recently renewed for a second five-year term.
+During that time he’s been working hard to build a team to service corporate, social, musical, and sporting events in his area.

-In the mornings, he frequently attends networking events at 3 separate chambers of commerce, in addition to other networking groups.
+In the mornings, he frequently attends networking events at 3 separate chambers of commerce.
 In December 2015, he also joined his local NACE Chapter (National Association of Catering & Events), and was elected to chair a sub-committee and attend the chapter board meetings.
 These networking and industry events have opened doors to several key relationships, including popular venues, meeting planners, and other event professionals who have become a great source of referrals, alliances, and partnerships.

 When he’s not out networking and attending events, he’s managing his leads, sales proposals, and fulfillment of services.
 Debbie assists with business development activities, and Trey, Andrew, Krista, and Jason help service events on a part-time basis.
 Brian usually handles the coordination of these activities in the mid-morning.